 Simpletext doesn’t have its own custom syncing service.
-Instead, it utilizes existing cloud services like iCloud or Dropbox.
+Instead, it utilises existing cloud services like iCloud.
 This means there are no servers to maintain just to keep the lights on.
 Which, again, means I can afford not asking you to pay again.

 Last but not least, I’d like to reiterate that I am and will always be a user of Simpletext.
 Even if no one buys the app, I will continue to update it for my own, personal use.